Insiders and Outsiders (Mark 3:13-35)

 What is Mark telling us?
 He’s saying that there are two categories of people, two categories that apply to us today just as much as they did when these events took place.
 There is no third option.
 This morning you are either standing outside, or you are inside seated in a circle around Jesus Christ.
 One or the other.

 Even more than that, this image is surprising, because Mark includes Jesus’ own family in the group of outsiders.
 We see in verse 21 that his family wanted to seize him because they thought that he was out of his mind.
-These are Jesus’ own brothers – those who knew Jesus best.
+They are Jesus' own brothers - the ones who knew him the most.
 I’ll grant that having Jesus as your older brother would not be the easiest thing in the world.
 I don’t know how many times they were told as they were asked as they grew up, “Why can’t you be more like Jesus?”
 It wouldn’t have been easy, but as they saw Jesus grow and as they began to see and hear what Jesus was doing – preaching, healing, casting out demons – I wonder if they recalled stories they may have heard as they were growing up about the birth of Jesus; of their mother being visited by an angel, and of her realization that this was no ordinary child.
 We don’t know, but we do know that at this point his own family stood outside.
 Even the holy family – including his brother who would one day be the key leader in the early church – are placed under question.

 What this means is that relationship with God is not a matter of genetics.
 You can be a blood relative of Jesus and still be an outsider.
 You can grow up amid the trappings of Christianity, grow up in a Christian home, attend church regularly, be baptized, and give sacrificially, and still stand outside.
 You can think you’re in and still be out.
 Mark is asking us to consider where we stand, keeping in mind that sometimes those who are close to Jesus should think again, because they in fact are outside even though they think they’re in.